athomasq/athomasq.github.io/investing/investor-updates.md

 I sometimes see founders send "marketing updates" -- aimed at their customers -- to their investors.
 Don't make this mistake; these are two completely different things.

 Some founders are hesitant to include revenue and other KPIs in their updates.
-Personally, I find that an update without revenue, growth, burn and cash rates is of very limited utility -- it doesn't help me understand the "health" of the business (default dead, default alive, performing brilliantly, at death's door) and without that understanding, it's hard to offer good, calibrated advice.
+Personally, I find that an update without revenue, growth, burn and cash rates is of very limited utility -- it doesn't help me understand the "health" of the business (performing brilliantly, at death's door) and without that understanding, it's hard to offer good, calibrated advice.
 So I do advise including them.
 But if it makes you feel better, put a disclaimer saying "confidential, please do not share".

 (Ultimately, it comes down to how much you trust your investors.)